This easy Chocolate Weetbix slice is a delicious crunchy chocolate coconut Weetbix slice topped with chocolate ganache.

 - All-Purpose Flour – You can also use gluten-free all-purpose flour for a gluten-free option.

 - Weetbix – I used the kids’ Weetbix.
 They are fortified in calcium and iron, so they add some nutrients to this treat.
 In Europe, Weetabix is a very similar product that delivers the same result.

 - Baking Powder

-- Sugar – I used white sugar, but you can also use sugar-free erythritol – brands like Mother’s earth are 1:1 swap to sugar – and turn this into a low sugar dessert.
+- Sugar – I used white sugar, but you can also use brown sugar or sugar-free erythritol – brands like Mother’s earth are 1:1 swap to sugar – and turn this into a low sugar dessert.